HIV Prevention

 Use the You Can Safely Share…With Someone With HIV infographic from HIVinfo to spread this message.

-How can I reduce the risk of getting HIV?
+How can I reduce the chances of getting HIV?

 Anyone can get HIV, but you can take steps to protect yourself from HIV.

-- Choose less risky sexual behaviors.
+• Choose safer sexual behaviors.
 HIV is mainly transmitted by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.

-- Use condoms every time you have sex.
-Read this fact sheet from CDC on how to use condoms correctly.
+• Use condoms correctly every time you have sex.
+Read this fact sheet from CDC on condom use.

-- Get tested and treated for STDs.
-Insist that your partners get tested and treated, too.
-Having an STD can increase your risk of getting HIV or transmitting it to others.
+• Get tested and treated for STIs.
+Ask your partners to get tested and treated, too.
+Having an STI can increase your risk of getting HIV or transmitting it to others.

-- Talk to your health care provider about pre-exposure prophylaxis (PrEP).
-PrEP is an HIV prevention option for people who do not have HIV but who are at risk of getting HIV (for example, if your partner has HIV or if you inject drugs).
-PrEP involves taking a specific HIV medicine to reduce the risk of getting HIV through sex or injection drug use.
-PrEP medications can be given in the form of pills (taken daily) or injections (every other month).
-It is important to take PrEP as directed by your doctor to effectively protect you against HIV.
+• Talk to your health care provider about pre-exposure prophylaxis (PrEP).
+PrEP is an HIV prevention option if you do not have HIV but are at an increased risk of getting HIV (for example, if your partner has HIV or if you inject drugs).
 For more information, read the HIVinfo fact sheet on Pre-Exposure Prophylaxis (PrEP).

 Take HIV medicines as directed by your doctor.
 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live long, healthy lives.
 ART cannot cure HIV, but it can reduce the amount of HIV in the body (called the viral load).
 One of the main goals of ART is to reduce a person's viral load to an undetectable level.

 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.
-People with HIV who maintain an undetectable viral load by taking ART consistently as prescribed have effectively no risk of transmitting HIV to an HIV-negative partner through sex.
+People with HIV who maintain an undetectable viral load by taking ART consistently as prescribed have no risk of transmitting HIV to sexual partners.

 In addition to maintaining an undetectable viral load, here are some other steps you can take to make sure you prevent HIV transmission to others: